Umuzi-org/tech-department/content/projects/kotlin/project-8/getting-data-from-the-internet/_index.md

 The response from a web service is commonly formatted in JSON, an interchange format for representing structured data.
 You learn more about JSON in the next task, but the short explanation is that a JSON object is a collection of key-value pairs, sometimes called a dictionary, a hash map, or an associative array.
 A collection of JSON objects is a JSON array, and it's the array you get back as a response from a web service.

 To get this data into the app, your app needs to establish a network connection and communicate with that server, and then receive and parse the response data into a format the app can use.
-In this codelab, you use a REST client library called Retrofit to make this connection.
+In this projects, you use a REST client library called Retrofit to make this connection.

 #### Step 1: Add Retrofit dependencies to Gradle